bbeeken/HelpDeskAiAgent/README.md

 - `GET /health` - health check returning database status, uptime, and version
 - `POST /ticket` - create a ticket
-- `GET /tickets` - list tickets
+- `GET /tickets` - list tickets.
+Supports dynamic query parameters to filter by any column in `V_Ticket_Master_Expanded` and a `sort` parameter for ordering.
-- `GET /tickets/expanded` - list tickets with related labels
+- `GET /tickets/expanded` - list tickets with related labels.
+Accepts the same filtering and sorting parameters as `/tickets`.
 - `GET /tickets/search?q=term` - search tickets by subject or body
 - `PUT /ticket/{id}` - update an existing ticket
 - `DELETE /ticket/{id}` - remove a ticket